 As a Glaswegian trained in Edinburgh, Isobel Johnstone's work is full of colour and the light of southern places.
-Venice is a favourite subject among others, and pastel has been a starting point for acrylics which require transparent effects.
-Oils are generally used for larger studies, of Venice, London, portraits and still lifes.
-Among recent works are unusual views combining unique acrylics of Venice overlaid with patterns in aquatint.
+Venice is a favourite subject, and pastel has been a starting point for acrylics which require transparent effects.
+Oils are generally used for larger studies, of Venice, London and portraits.
+Bright pattern is a new preoccupation in recent still lifes and prints of African babies.

 The first paintings of Venice were made from a rooftop altana near Rialto, but are now mostly from canal level.
-Pastel is ideal for working on the spot to catch the magic of this fragile, watery city - its brilliant lights and darks.
+Recent acrylics are overlaid with aquatint patterns of the ironwork that is such a feature of the city.

 Trees and shadows play on familiar London streets and landmarks.

 In this section is arranged a broad selection of older work in reverse date order to provide a reference collection, to give a glimpse of the background and context to the works in the main part of the site.

 Copyright © Isobel Johnstone 2018.
 Page updated 8 June 2018.
 Website designed by Mike Sixsmith.